c2-d2/rase-pipeline/readme.md

    - `<reads>__<db>.bam` - Read matches to the reference strains in RASE/BAM.
 * `prediction/` - Prediction files.
    - `<reads>__<db>/<timestamp>.tsv` - Cumulative weights calculated for
-   all isolates from the DB at the time; `h1` corresponds to the weights used in the paper.
+   all strains from the database at the time; `h1` corresponds to the weights used in the paper.
    - `<reads>__<db>.predict.tsv` - Prediction timeline (each row
    corresponds to one minute).
 * `plots/` - Plotted figures.